EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 Text, rather than a partial view, was appended via a hook.

 Hopefully my examples were exciting enough for you.
 There's quite a lot you can do with the hook methods, and over time more documentation and examples will become available through the Spree site, but I wanted to present a few very simple examples of my approach to customization in Spree.
-I've uploaded the extension to [http://github.com/stephskardal/stephs_photos](http://github.com/stephskardal/stephs_photos) for this article.

-Tomorrow, I'm set to publish closing thoughts and comments on the hook implementation since this article is now too long for a blog post.
+Tomorrow, I'm set to publish closing thoughts and comments on the hook implementation.
 Stay tuned.